kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 105, end: 107
 ✖ Declaration or statement expected - start: 107, end: 108
 ✖ Expected a ')' to match the '(' token here - start: 160, end: 162
-✖ ',' expected - start: 160, end: 162
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 135, end: 162 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 134, end: 162 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 133, end: 162 ✖ ',' expected - start: 160, end: 162
 ✖ ',' expected - start: 160, end: 162
 ✖ The left hand side of the arrow is not destructible  - start: 160, end: 162